mfnalex/InvUnload/README.md

 When you enter /dump, it will put all items from the player's inventory (except hotbar) into nearby chests.
 If possible, they will be put into chests already containing matching items.
 ## Build

-You will need to maven to build InvUnload.
+You will need maven to build InvUnload.
 Just clone this repo and run ``mvn install``